- Find a Dentist

 How much will it cost?

-There are some other advantages to dental implants if an implant was fitted as replacement for a single tooth, there would be no need to cut down the teeth either side of it whereas with a bridge, your dentist would cut teeth down to fit crowns to neighbouring teeth so that the bridge was supported.
+There are some other advantages to dental implants if an implant was fitted as a replacement for a single tooth, there would be no need to cut down the teeth either side of it whereas with a bridge, your dentist would cut teeth down to fit crowns to neighbouring teeth so that the bridge was supported.

 Normal dentures can affect your eating, drinking and even your speech because the dentures will move about.
 Teeth attached to an implant don't move because they are set into the bone firmly and so behave similar to natural teeth.